arseniy-nikitochkin/DeelFrontendTest/questions.md

 If nothing has changed, then PureComponent doesn't rerender.
 But because it uses shallow comp., it may break when we have changes in deep nested data structures.
 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?
-Because shouldComponentUpdate only checks for props and state changes, but a change in Context value Provider will cause a rerender anyway.
+That is because shouldComponentUpdate only checks for props and state changes, but a change in Context value Provider will cause a rerender anyway.
 3. Describe 3 ways to pass information from a component to its PARENT.
  -Define a callback which can change data in a parent, then send this callback to a child, using props or context
  -Using refs and changing ref.current in a child component